bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 <!-- theme:info -->
 >#### Note:
->You can also use the [GraphQL Storefront API](/api-docs/storefront/graphql/graphql-storefront-api-overview#customer-login) to log in and log out of a customer's acccount.
+> You can also use the [GraphQL Storefront API](/api-docs/storefront/graphql/graphql-storefront-api-overview#customer-login) to sign in and out of a customer's account.

 ## Overview